-If you enjoy taking a hands-on approach to learning, a Certificate II in Horticulture can take you where you want to go.
-This exciting qualification will take you outdoors where you will develop and practice skills in machinery operation, plant growth, soils, diseases and pests.
-You’ll create and maintain garden beds, and learn vital nursery and orchard skills.
+A Certificate II in Horticulture can take you where you want to go.
+This exciting qualification will take you outdoors where you will develop and use practice skills in machinery operation, plant growth, soils, diseases and pests.

 Qualifications and RecognitionUpon successful completion of this course students will be eligible to receive the Certificate II in Horticulture.

 Students who successfully complete this qualification may undertake an apprenticeship in horticulture or attain employment as a garden hand, agricultural/horticulture roles, nursery work or progress into further study.

 Recommended entry requirements

 Students would be recommended to have successfully completed Year 10 or a minimum of 15 years of age.